Rum and Coke: History

 The drink was created in Cuba in the early 1900s, but its exact origins are not certain.
 It became popular shortly after 1900, when bottled Coca-Cola was first imported into Cuba from the United States.
 Its origin is associated with the heavy U.S. presence in Cuba following the Spanish–American War of 1898; the drink's traditional name, "Cuba libre" (Free Cuba), was the slogan of the Cuban independence movement.
 The Cuba libre is sometimes said to have been created during the Spanish–American War.
 However, this predates the first distribution of Coca-Cola to Cuba in 1900.
 A drink called a "Cuba libre" was indeed known in 1898, but this was a mix of water and brown sugar.

 Fausto Rodriguez, a Bacardi advertising executive, claimed to have been present when the drink was first poured, and produced a notarized affidavit to that effect in 1965.
 According to Rodriguez, this took place in August 1900, when he was a 14-year-old messenger working for a member of the U.S. Army Signal Corps in Havana.
-One day at a local bar, Rodriguez's employer ordered Bacardí rum mixed with Coca-Cola.
+One day at a local bar, Rodriguez's employer ordered Bacardi rum mixed with Coca-Cola.
 This intrigued a nearby group of American soldiers, who ordered a round for themselves, giving birth to a popular new drink.
 Bacardi published Rodriguez's affidavit in a Life magazine ad in 1966.
 However, Rodriguez's status as a Bacardi executive has led some commentators to doubt the veracity of his story.
 Another story states that the drink was first created in 1902 at Havana's El Floridita restaurant to celebrate the anniversary of Cuban independence.

 The drink became a staple in Cuba, catching on due to the pervasiveness of its ingredients.
 Havana was already known for its iced drinks in the 19th century, as it was one of the few warm-weather cities that had abundant stores of ice shipped down from colder regions.
-Bacardí and other Cuban rums also boomed after independence brought in large numbers of foreign tourists and investors, as well as new opportunities for exporting alcohol.
-Light rums such as Bacardí became favored for cocktails as they were considered to mix well.
+Bacardi and other Cuban rums also boomed after independence brought in large numbers of foreign tourists and investors, as well as new opportunities for exporting alcohol.
+Light rums such as Bacardi became favored for cocktails as they were considered to mix well.
 Coca-Cola had been a common mixer in the United States ever since it was first bottled in 1886, and it became a ubiquitous drink in many countries after it was first exported in 1900.